LYNCH·LLP

 • What is Cynthia H Britt's overall allowance rate?

 Yes.
-The allowance rate ranges from 86% to 98% across the examiner's art units in TC 2100.
+The allowance rate ranges from 86% to 98% across her art units, indicating variation in outcomes by unit.

 ◈ RESPONDING TO AN OFFICE ACTION